Dead Space: Extraction: Development

 The script was written by Antony Johnston, who had previously worked on the original game and its prequel comic.
 The storyline was set when Johnston was brought in, though he remained in contact with the team about changes and additions.
-In contrast to the isolated character views of the comic, the game used a ensemble dynamic.
+In contrast to the isolated character views of the comic, the game used an ensemble dynamic.
 New character Lexine was in place from the outset, designed to be a likeable protagonist.
 The sequence where McNeill must cut off his own arm came from Eurocom being asked to create a scenario where players would have to make a terrible decision.
 The heavily-scripted style allowed for better pacing of the story and optional logs, the goal being that players would not run into a battle and be fighting over dialogue and video logs.
 The team chose to open with the extraction of the Marker's extraction, which acted as a point where the colony's final deterioration begins.
 The first-person perspective, Wii hardware and switch between different characters allowed more of the Marker's mental impacts to be displayed.
 The scenario team deviated as little as possible from pre-established events in the original game and expanded media, with late game dialogue tying into the next Dead Space.

 While the genre and platform were different, the development team wanted to both replicate and expanded upon the original game's mechanics.
 Unique elements tied into the motion controls hardware were added, such as the glow worm light and adjusting the aiming reticle using the Wii Remote.
 So they could properly utilize the controls, team members handled the Wii Remote and Nunchuck as often as possible, and took care to make the game compatible and comfortable with the Wii Zapper.
 The shift in genre allowed the team to rebalance the difficulty so players would make more use of different weapons compared to Dead Space, with some being redesigned for the Wii.
 The new Arc Welder weapon, which featured unlimited ammunition, was designed both to as a puzzle element and to give players a fallback weapon.
 According to designer John Calhoun, the co-op multiplayer was chosen to shift the title into an action-based design, creating situations where one player would fight off the Necromorphs while the second completed an environmental puzzle.
 A major part of the co-op mode's design was allowing a second player to drop in at any time without interrupting the gameplay.
 Zero-G sections with dedicated controls were tested, but dropped due to slow pacing and Papoutsis finding the intended controls cumbersome.
 Other dropped concepts were a health-draining cloaking device, and a blind boss Necromorph.